gurrier/localvolts/README.md

 If you added a `recorder: exclude:` entry for `sensor.forecasted_costs_flex_up` in an earlier version, you can remove it - keeping it would now also block that price history from recording, which is no longer necessary.

+---

+# Examples

+## Knowing when a demand tariff applies

-For example, use the following code in your configuration.yaml to access the attribute for 'DemandInterval' (reflecting whether the current 5-minute interval is within the time window for a Demand Tariff to be active).
+Use the following code in your configuration.yaml to access the attribute for 'DemandInterval' (reflecting whether the current 5-minute interval is within the time window for a Demand Tariff to be active).

 ```
 template: